 Northumbria Police made the ludicrous claim that the joke was 'a malicious communication', and the persecution has not stopped at the arrest.
 The police investigation is continuing and the victim has been bailed pending further inquiries.

-girls were allowed back in.
+nothing the girls were allowed back in.
 However, the teens decided to wait outside, reportedly in tears, until their parents came to pick them up.
-Presumably the police for some reason decided not to take action against the staff for making false allegations.
+Presumably the police for some reason decided not to take action against the staff for making false

 Louise Lawrence, the mother of one of the girls, is outraged by the treatment.
 Not just the false piracy accusation, but also the fact that they were left out in the cold afterwards.